For more specific information about what we collect, please see our Collection Development Policy

 - Superseded Materials

-Includes superseded editions of federal government materials, state statutes, court rules, court reports, and a variety of other materials.
-These materials are shelved in the compact shelving on the ground floor of the library.
+Includes superseded editions of federal government materials, NC court rules, court reports, and a variety of other materials.
+These materials are shelved on the ground floor of the library.